 \subsection{Feature-wise Temporal Condition Module}

 The Feature-wise Temporal Condition Module (FTCM) aggregates information from multiple frames and aligned features to provide dense motion compensation.
 Specifically, our guiding mechanism builds upon the analysis presented in \textbf{Observation 1} in Section \ref{sec:Finding} by utilizing adjacent features aligned through the OGWM module.
-Moreover, while existing DM-based super-resolution methods typically employ only the U-Net encoder as the guiding network \cite{rota2024StableVSR, wang2024StableSR, yang2024MGLD, he2024venhancer}, our FTCM incorporates the complete U-Net architecture.
+Moreover, while existing DM-based super-resolution methods typically employ only the U-Net encoder as the guiding network \cite{rota2024StableVSR, wang2024StableSR, yang2024MGLD, he2024venhancer}, our FTCM incorporates the complete U-Net architecture, inspired by BrushNet \cite{ju2024brushnet}.
+The key ideas of our FTCM are compared with those of BrushNet in Supplementary 7.
 This design enables dense integration of adjacent information by introducing strict pixel-to-pixel constraints at different receptive fields during information extraction and reconstruction.
 By leveraging the full U-Net, we ensure more effective compensation of motion information, thereby allowing our proposed network to preserve fine-grained details and produce high-quality results.

 Within each diffusion step $t\in [1,T]$ of the DM model, the input low-resolution video is processed frame by frame.
 For instance, denoising of the $i$-th latent feature $\bm{z}^i_t$ at the $t$-th diffusion step is guided by the aligned adjacent feature $\tilde{\bm{z}}_{t\rightarrow 0}^{i-1,s\times warp \times \frac{1}{s}}$ according to the following equation: